Lamar Gordon

-Lamar DeShawn Gordon (born January 7, 1980) is a former American football running back.
-He played college football at North Dakota State University.
+Lamar DeShawn Gordon (born January 7, 1980) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the North Dakota State Bison.
 He attended Cudahy High School in Cudahy, Wisconsin.
 He was a high school teammate of John Navarre, former Michigan quarterback.

 Professional career

 St. Louis Rams

-Gordon was drafted by the Rams on the third round of the 2002 NFL Draft.
+Gordon was selected by the Rams on the third round of the 2002 NFL draft.
 During his two season in St. Louis, Gordon rushed for 526 yards and two touchdowns while serving as the backup for 2011 Pro Football Hall of Fame inductee Marshall Faulk.
 Gordon also made 38 catches, including two receiving touchdowns during his rookie season in 2002.

 Miami Dolphins

-In 2004 Gordon was traded to the Miami Dolphins for a third round pick in the 2005 NFL Draft.
+In 2004 Gordon was traded to the Miami Dolphins for a third round pick in the 2005 NFL draft.
 In what would be his only season as a Dolphin, Gordon appeared in three games, rushing for 64 yards on 35 carries.
 He also caught 13 passes for a total of 74 yards.
 His season was cut short due to a dislocated shoulder.